copenlu/context-utilisation-for-RAG/README.md

 ## Get Model Predictions

 We collect the predictions of the Pythia and Llama models on CounterFact, ConflictQA, and DRUID.
 CounterFact and ConflictQA have been recast to a claim-evidence format before this.
+The method for collecting the model predictions is described below.
+We also provide the collected model predictions in [our data checkpoint](https://huggingface.co/datasets/copenlu/reality-check-on-context-utilisation).

 ### Set up environment